marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_049.png)

 From left to right: @shadowrange too short, correct @shadowrange, @shadowrange too long.
 When @shadowrange is too small, only objects close to the light can cast shadows.
-When @shadowrange is too high, all objects in the scene can cast shadows, but the produces shadows lack definition.
+When @shadowrange is too high, all objects in the scene can cast shadows, but the produced shadows lack definition.

 > [!TIP]
 > When setting @shadowrange, start at 0 and increase it slowly.
-When you see that all objects in the scene are casting shadows, stop.
+Stop right when all objects in the scene are casting shadows.

 # Antialiasing
 # Lighting setup